 Thu., November 10, 2016 at 7:00 PMThe Trials of Ulysses: Beauty and Truth Meet the Law

 St. John Fisher College, Golisano Gateway Midlevel The clash between James Joyce’s Ulysses and the law of obscenity is probably the most important yet least understood episode in the perennial struggle between law and literature.
 Joyce’s novel was adjudged obscene in one trial but exonerated in another.
 Joe Hassett’s s talk will compare these epoch-transforming events in search of the arguments that succeed in protecting works of the imagination from government control.
 The story involves the colorful lives and words of courageous proponents of Joyce’s right to be heard.
 Chief among them is John Butler Yeats, father of the poet, who saw that the objection to Joyce was that his “terrible veracity, naked and unashamed,” interfered with the public’s desire to live comfortably and thus superficially.
 Although this insight was initially ignored, arguments based on the societal importance of truth and beauty eventually prevailed.

 Joseph Hassett is a graduate of Canisius College, Harvard University, and University College, Dublin, where he earned his M.A. and Ph.D.
 An attorney at Hogan Lovells, Joe is a member of the bar in Washington, D.C. and New York and has argued in appellate courts all over the country and in the United States Supreme Court.
 A proud Irish American whose great-grandparents emigrated from counties Clare and Cork, Joe lives in Washington, D.C. with his wife, Carol Melton and serves as counsel to the Embassy of Ireland.

 Free and open to the public.

-For more information, contact Tim Madigan, Irish Studies program director, at email@example.com
+For more information, contact Tim Madigan, director of the Irish Studies Program, at email@example.com.